sindresorhus/grunt-sizediff/README.md

 # grunt-sizediff

-[Grunt][grunt] task to diff file sizes between current git branch and a branch/commit
+[Grunt][grunt] task to diff file sizes between current git branch and a branch/commit.
+It helps you keep an eye on your project size changes.

 ![screenshot](https://raw.github.com/sindresorhus/grunt-sizediff/master/screenshot.png)